Associate Director, Policy & Advocacy

 - TIAA 403(b) Retirement: An additional 10% of your annual salary contributed on your behalf, no match required.

 - Kaiser Permanente Health and Vision Insurance and Guardian Dental Insurance, with monthly employee contribution

 - Life and Disability Insurance

 - Paid Time Off, accrued bi-weekly, pro-rated to 15 days annually

-- Up to 5 Paid Sick Days (prorated to start date) immediately available
+- Up to 5 Paid Sick Days (prorated to the start date) immediately available

 - Paid Federal Holidays and Winter Holiday (Office closed 12/24– 2/31)

-- Paid Monthly WMATA SmartBenefits or Paid Parking (Post-COVID19) up to $130/monthly
+- Paid Monthly WMATA SmartBenefits or paid parking up to $130/monthly

 Please send your resume and cover letter to firstname.lastname@example.org